Book Review: Moments From The Life, Death, and thereafter of elliot grant

 Winter takes big swings with this one.
 It is ambitious, aiming to bring the reader to both emotional and philosophical extremes.
 The story moves along quickly, never stopping to hold the readers hand nor soften the emotional blows.
 Rather, it is concerned with getting to the meat of the ideas play here.
 A fantastic example of how far you can go within a genre that is often plagued by a collection of overdone tropes and character types.
 The kind of breath of fresh air that makes you look up from your book and wonder why more authors aren’t taking chances like this.

-Worth checking out for anyone interested in an unpredictable journey that will push you outside your reading comfort zone.
+If you’re looking for something off the beaten path, I would highly recommend you give this novel and this indie author a shot.
+It is incredibly difficult to review a novel like this without getting into heavy spoilers, I would not want to ruin that experience for anyone.
+Sufficed to say, tt’s without a doubt worth checking out for anyone interested in taking an unpredictable journey that will push you outside your reading comfort zone.
 It stuck with me more than I was expecting and takes the trophy as my most unexpected read of the year.

 Scroll to Top